Israel blames Iran for Bulgaria bus bomb that kills six

 Israeli diplomats have been targeted in several countries in recent months by bombers who Israel said struck on behalf of Iran.

-Although Tehran has denied involvement, some analysts believe it is trying to avenge the assassinations of several scientists from its nuclear programme, which the Iranians have blamed on Israel and its Western allies.
+Although Tehran has denied involvement, some analysts believe it is trying to avenge the assassinations of several scientists from its controversial nuclear program, which the Iranians have blamed on Israel and its Western allies.

-Israel Foreign Minister Avigdor Lieberman said the bomb could have been stuck on the side of the bus - the way an attack on an Israeli embassy car in India was carried out in February.

-"The Revolutionary Guard are behind the attack ...
-I don't want to say unequivocally, but they are behind it directly or indirectly," Lieberman told Channel 2 television, without elaborating on the Iranian military unit.

 Bulgaria raised security at all airports, bus and railway stations after the explosion.
-Sofia Mayor Yordanka Fandakova also boosted policing at public places linked to the Jewish community in Bulgaria's capital.
+Sofia Mayor Yordanka Fandakova also raised policing at all public places linked to the Jewish community in Bulgaria's capital.

 U.S. President Barack Obama called the attack "completely outrageous".
 "The United States will stand with our allies, and provide whatever assistance is necessary to identify and bring to justice the perpetrators of this attack," he said.